 After I had my second baby, everything changed.

 My second baby made me calmer.
 My second baby showed me that I was doing a pretty good job with my first one.
 And that I could and should relax and enjoy both of them more.
 My second baby showed me that the challenges I had with my first weren’t unique to her or me.
 I realized that many babies and mothers go through those same challenges.
-Every child gets sick, falls down, doesn’t like certain foods, has a different personality.
+Every child gets sick, falls, doesn’t like certain foods, and has a different personality.
 Somehow seeing it happen a second time around helped me to relax.

 So much of what I went through and did the first time around made me worry, fearful, and have self-doubt.
-Getting the opportunity to go through those same motions for a second time, but this time with confidence, was healing.
+Getting the opportunity to go through those same motions for a second time, but this time with confidence was healing.
 So, to my second baby, I thank you.
 You made me a better mom.